ColmMcNamara/colm-mc/README.md

 This means that for every point of return, you are shouldering 1.17 "units" of risk.

 Put another way, if portfolio X generates a 10% return with a 1.25 Sharpe ratio and portfolio Y also generates a 10% return with a 1.00 Sharpe ratio, then X is the better portfolio because it achieves the same return with less risk.

+The higher the Sharpe ratio is, the more return the investor is getting per unit of risk.
+The lower the Sharpe ratio is, the more risk the investor is shouldering to earn additional returns.
+Thus, the Sharpe ratio ultimately "levels the playing field" among portfolios by indicating which are shouldering excessive risk.

+## Conclusion